dart-lang/site-www/src/_articles/language/mixins.md

 ---
-title: "Mixins in Dart"
+title: A Brief History of Mixins in Dart
-description: "Mixins let you implement functionality once and use it in multiple classes."
+description: Mixins let you implement functionality once and use it in multiple classes.
 written: 2012-12-18
 updated: 2018-06-29
 category: language